tophefo/IpCamera/README.md

 **lastMotionType**

-Cameras with multiple alarm types will update this with which alarm detected motion.
+Cameras with multiple alarm types will update this with which alarm detected motion.ie a lineCrossing, faceDetection or item stolen alarm.
 You can use this to create a timestamp of when the last motion was detected by creating a rule when this channel is updated.

 items: